nlessmann/Simrou/README.md

 ### Create custom routers with CoffeeScript

-Simrou can easily be used as a substructure for your own routing classes that encapsulate the specific routing logic for your application or for parts of it.
+Simrou can easily be used as a basis for your own routing classes that encapsulates the specific routing logic for your application or for parts of it.

 ```coffeescript